ItsArthur1/Data-Engineer-Track/Introduction to SQL/Arturo/1) Databases.md

 Library patron is associated with several checkouts, this can answer questions like: "Which books did James check out during 2022?" or "Which books are checked out most often?"

-We can see above the tables of the database, and we can look that, checkouts and books has also a relationship.
+We can see above, the tables of the database, and we can look that, checkouts and books have also a relationship.

 <br>